Meet our Team

 Community Partners

-Special thanks to Corbin Skinner for being a consistent supporter of our N2N youth programming, and to Chick-fil-A Billings for providing a complimentary meal for a youth game night.
+Special thanks to Corbin Skinner for being a consistent supporter of our N2N youth programming, and to Chick-fil-A Billings for providing a complimentary meal for one of our youth game nights.